Gi0vak/TicTacToe-JavaScript-/README.md

 Player turn tracking: The game displays the current player's turn (PHP or JavaScript) on the screen.

 ## Technologies Used
-`#0969DA`
+	`#RRGGBB`
   React: a JavaScript library for building interactive user interfaces.
   HTML/CSS: for the structure and styling of the user interface.
   JavaScript: for the game logic and interactions with the user interface.
   vanilla-tilt: used for effects on squares.
   React Modal: for the popup when the game is over.

 ## Prerequisites